 The contract implementation stage is the most prone to fraudulent and corrupt practices.
-This is a common-sense conclusion, since the implementation phase is when money enters into the equation of relations between the two parties - client and consultant.
+This is a common sense conclusion, since the implementation phase is when money enters into the equation of relations between the two parties - employer and contractor or Client and Consultant or employer and service provider.
+It is worthy to note that Fraud and Corruption in Technical Services is very common and most of the practices occur during Contract Administration because the Contract Administrator gets close to the Service Provider as they both have to interact frequently.
 Fraud and corruption undermine the very foundation of these relations, which should be based on responsibility (in achieving the scope of the contract efficiently) and accountability (for every action).

-Section 93 of Public Procurement Act,2003 (Act 663) as Amended on Corrupt Practices, states the following:
+Section 93 of Public Procurement Act,2003 (Act 663) as amended on Corrupt Practices, states the following: